timstimpson/discographyCompile/README.md

 The project goal was to create a platform in order to provide automation for a royalties collection agency to create an author or performer dataset of all recordings produced to date.

-The full dataset of public recordings is collected from the the [link to discogs.com](http://discogs.com) repository of public maintained data.
+The full dataset of public recordings is collected from the [discogs.com](http://discogs.com) repository of public maintained data.
 Business rules were then created in Python utilizing a Django web interface to view and control the data output.
 An excel spreadsheet is created and sent to the requesting user.

 ### Prerequistites